alban-read/M1-MICRO-FORTH/README.md

 - The "write a small FORTH in 10,000 lines of assembly or less", is almost complete.

-- The write "ten thousand lines of FORTH to test the small FORTH works correctly and safely" is now in progress.
+- The write "ten thousand lines of FORTH to test the small FORTH works correctly and safely" is planned next.

 - The application is running in the terminal for now.

-    - I find running things in a game loop, is a really good way to test they work, so I am writing some dumb terminal games.

-- During this phase I also plan to rewrite some of the brutally stupid 'algorithms' in the interpreter.
-    - Any that waste shed loads of memory, or are slow.

-I plan to add sound and 2D sprites and escape from the terminal, in the next phase after this.

-After that I will finally be able to program a Mac like it is a micro-computer again, even if it did turn into UNIX.
+- There has been a months long delay since easter thanks to persistent 'brain fog' from mild Covid.

 ###  M1 MICRO FORTH - a small, simple, non-standard Forth